zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

     The **workflow** is registered in z/OSMF.
 The workflow is available for execution to deploy and configure the Zowe instance.

-10. Execute the steps in order.
-Perform the following steps to execute each step individually:
+10. Perform the following steps to execute each step individually:

     a.
 Double-click the title of the step.

     b.
 Select the **Perform** tab.

     c.
-Review the step contents and update the input values as required.
+Review the step contents and update the input values.

     d.
 Select **Next**.

-    Repeat the previous two steps to complete all items until the option Finish is available.
+    Repeat the previous two steps to complete all items until the **Finish** option is available.

 11. Select **Finish**.